CuizhuoLu/628_Module_2/README.md

 - Standardized residual plot
 - Normal QQ plot

+### Executive Summary
+Executive Summary.pdf is a two-page summary of data analysis, with one page of contributions.

 ### How to use the code
 The code including data loading, data cleaning, model selection and model analysis.
 To run the code, make sure the BadyFat.csv file is in a same folder as Module2.R (So that the file path can work).